SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/03-Stream-API.md

 The `forEach()` method is used to iterate over every pair in a Map.

-Take a look at the example below:
+Take a look at the following example:

 ```java live
 Map<String, List<Integer>> courseGrades = new HashMap<>();